MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/manage/Create,-Delete,-or-Update-Tenant-Virtual-Networks.md

 In this topic, you learn how to create, delete, and update Hyper-V Network Virtualization Virtual Networks after you deploy Software Defined Networking (SDN).
 Hyper-V Network Virtualization helps you isolate tenant networks so that each tenant network is a separate entity.
 Each entity has no cross-connection possibility unless you configure public access workloads.

 ## Create a new virtual network

-When you create a Virtual Network for a tenant, it is placed within a unique routing domain on the Hyper-V host.
+Creating a virtual network for a tenant places it within a unique routing domain on the Hyper-V host.
+Beneath every virtual network, there is at least one virtual subnet.
+Virtual Subnets get defined by an IP prefix and reference a previously defined ACL.

-Following are the steps to create a new Virtual Network.
+The steps to create a new virtual network are:

 1. Identify the IP address prefixes from which you want to create the virtual subnets.
 2. Identify the logical provider network upon which the tenant traffic is tunneled.
 3. Create at least one virtual subnet for each IP prefix that you identified in step 1.

->[!NOTE]
->Beneath every virtual network there is at least one virtual subnet.
-Virtual Subnets are defined by an IP Prefix and reference a previously defined Access Control List.

-Optionally, after completing these steps, you can also add the previously created access control lists to the virtual subnets, or add gateway connectivity for tenants.
+4. (Optional) Add the previously created ACLs to the virtual subnets or add gateway connectivity for tenants.

 The following table includes example subnet IDs and prefixes for two fictional tenants.
 The tenant Fabrikam has two virtual subnets, while the Contoso tenant has three virtual subnets.

 Tenant Name  |Virtual Subnet ID  |Virtual Subnet Prefix
 ---------|---------|---------